frederic-perez/AmE-dictionary/data/idioms.md

 __grind to a halt__ To halt progression very abruptly, especially in an ultimately detrimental or undesirable manner.
 Likened to a machine or automobile that stops functioning due to the grinding of gears. _Our project will grind to a halt if the CEO pulls his approval._
 __grind__ __3__ _n informal_ A tedious or laborious routine, especially of work or study. _I’m lucky to have a job in today’s economy, but this daily grind is starting to get me down._
 __gripe about (someone or something)__ :dart::two: To complain, often continually and in an irritating manner, about someone or something. _I turned the thermostat up, so you all can stop griping about how cold it is in here, thanks._
+__grody__ _slang_ Disgusting or repulsive.
+The term possibly derives from the word “grotesque.” _Ugh, that smell is seriously grody—I’m practically gagging._
 __grok__ :two::hammer:
 __groom (someone) for (something)__
+__groovy__ __1__ _slang_ Cool or appealing.
+Popular in the 1960s and ’70s, the term is considered dated and thus is often used humorously, sarcastically, or specifically in reference to something that is (or looks like it could be) from that era. _A: “Yikes Mom, those are some, um, groovy drapes!”
+B: “What, you don’t like them?”_
 __ground zero__ :two: __4__ :dart: The earliest possible starting point; the most basic, fundamental, or preliminary level. _The folder with my outline and notes got deleted, so now I have to start the whole project again from ground zero._
 __ground-breaking__
 __grouse__ To complain or gripe.